kambria-platform/kbcb/README.md

-# Kambria Codebase Client (kbcb)
+# Kambria Codebase VLI (kbcb)

-Kambria codebase client is a tool that afilitate developers to integrate thier repositories to Kambria codebase system.
+Kambria codebase CLI is a command-line tool that afilitates developers to integrate their repositories to Kambria codebase system.

 # Prerequisite